-There are many different types of alcohol, but there are a few types that just about everyone has heard of.
-Each type of alcohol has a different alcoholic content, and it’s important to know what the percentage by volume is for each type.
-Beer is one of the most common, containing anywhere from 4 percent-6 percent alcohol by volume, with an average of 4.5 percent.
-Wine has between 7 percent and 15 percent, averaging at around 11 percent.
+Each variety of alcohol has a different amount of alcohol.
+As a result, it is important to know the percentage by volume is for each type.
+Beer is one of the most common.
+It contains anywhere from 4 percent to 6 percent alcohol by volume.
+Wine has between 7 percent and 15 percent alcohol by volume.
 Distilled spirits, which can be drinks such as rum, gin, vodka and whisky, have a much higher percentage, and can range from 40 percent to 95 percent alcohol by volume.

-Because of alcohol’s prevalence, there are a huge number of nicknames and street names associated with it: “Everclear,” for example, is a dangerous drink that is 90 percent alcohol by volume.
-A “Hand Grenade” is a small bottle of pre-mixed alcohol with a sweet taste which can often be found at convenience stores and gas stations.
+Because of alcohol’s prevalence, there are many nicknames and street names associated with it: “Everclear,” for example, is a dangerous drink that is 90 percent alcohol by volume.
+A “Hand Grenade” is a small bottle of pre-mixed alcohol with a sweet taste.
+This drink is often found at convenience stores and gas stations.
 “Jello Shots” or “Zippers” are gelatin products that have been mixed with alcohol and served in either an ice cube tray or in small cups.

-Terms Associated with Abuse
+Terms Associated With Abuse

 Types of Distilled Spirits

 There are a variety of distilled spirits with a long list of nicknames and street names to go along with them.
 Gin is typically an English spirit, but has recently become extremely popular in Hungary.
 Liqueurs have a rich history in Hungary, and alcohol use dates back as far as the fourteenth century.
 Also popular in European countries are spirits known as “bitters.”
 These drinks are made of mysterious herbs and spices.
 Vodka has a long history in Russia, Poland and Finland.